icedwater/cli-droid/README.md

    This, hopefully, just drops `bin/` from future executable calls.
    You may have to log out and back in if you set `$PATH` via `.profile`.

+## Create and Emulate an Android Virtual Device (AVD)

+   1. Use the `avdmanager`, specifying a name and a system image package.

+         avdmanager create avd -n $AVDNAME -k $ANDROID_PKG

+      This will create a device with the given Android version that can be used with an emulator.

+   2. To start the emulator with your virtual device, use the `emulator` tool:

+         emulator -avd $AVDNAME # e.g. emulator -avd my_avd_a30

+      or you could do it like this:

+         emulator @$AVDNAME # e.g. emulator @my_avd_a30

 ## Notes

   - The [StackOverflow answer][ans] recommends you keep the emulator on in